dawsonc96/Handwashing-Experiment/README.md

 <p>The table above shows the number of women giving birth at the two clinics at the Vienna General Hospital for the years 1841 to 1846.
 You'll notice that giving birth was very dangerous; an <em>alarming</em> number of women died as the result of childbirth, most of them from childbed fever.</p>
 <p>We see this more clearly if we look at the <em>proportion of deaths</em> out of the number of women giving birth.
 Let's zoom in on the proportion of deaths at Clinic 1.</p>

+## 3. Death at the clinics
+<p>If we now plot the proportion of deaths at both Clinic 1 and Clinic 2  we'll see a curious pattern…</p>